Veeraa Verified Leaders

 Headmaster, Kantamari Churamoni High School

-“I have seen Krishna in a remote, river-dominated area of the Sunderbans.
+Translated from Bengali: “I have seen Krishna in a remote, river-dominated area of the Sundarbans.
 Since our area is often affected by disasters like Aila and Amphan where river embankments break, I have seen her dedicated to tree plantation work.
 She gathers many people to do this work.”